KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 Structural space functions as the mediator between:

 - Absolute Structure and relative manifestation,
-- supernal and subversal causality across hypostatic arcs,
+- supernal causality and embodied emergence,
-- declivous and acclivous motion in centropic and entropic traversal.
+- declivous expression and acclivous return.

 Without structural space, emergence collapses into incoherence and causality becomes metaphysically unintelligible.